 - Close your eyes and using the middle fingers, press your eyes lightly.

-- Press either sides of your forehead with the index fingers.
+- Press either side of your forehead with the index fingers.

 - With the remaining fingers, press the sides of the bridge of your nose.